LABOR-LLM: Language-Based Occupational Representations with Large Language Models: Sources of Performance Gains

 \subsection{Additional Analyses}

+This section describes several additional analyses that shed light on the sources of performance improvements.

+We evaluate the importance of demographic variables (gender, ethnicity, and region) for the fine-tuned model's predictive performance by randomly replacing these covariates in the test set with values from the validation set and measuring the impact on perplexity.
+The analysis reveals that randomizing gender alone significantly degrades performance (e.g., increasing perplexity by $\sim 12\%$ in PSID81), while ethnicity alone has about one-quarter of gender's effect, and region has minimal impact.
+Simultaneously randomizing all three variables yields the greatest performance decline, demonstrating that complex interactions among demographic covariates are crucial for prediction.
+Appendix \ref{sec:appendix-sensitivity-to-input-features} provides more details.

+In Appendix \ref{sec:appendix-value-of-career-history}, we test how much historical information the model uses to predict the next occupation by predicting with prompts that only include the last $k \in \{5, 10, 15, 20, 25\}$ observations and evaluate the perplexity lift within age-banded test subsets.
+Results indicate that adding history from five to 10-15 prior records lowers perplexity sharply, while additional context delivers diminishing returns: for later career transitions ($t > 20$), most predictive information is captured within just 10-15 years of history.

-In this section, we describe several additional analyses that shed light on the sources of performance improvements.
-First, Appendix Table \ref{tab:embeddings-literal-numeric} shows the extent to which the embeddings created by FT-7B fine-tuned using PSID81, the largest dataset, incorporate more information about the meaning of job titles.
+Appendix Table \ref{tab:embeddings-literal-numeric} shows the extent to which the embeddings created by FT-7B fine-tuned using PSID81, the largest dataset, incorporate more information about the meaning of job titles.
 One way to approach this analysis is to assess the predictive power of these embeddings on a task that relates to the interpretation of the titles.
 We consider a particular task that requires such an understanding: predicting which part of the occupation code hierarchy a particular occupation falls into (this information was not used in LABOR-LLM, although it may have been one part of the enormous pre-training corpus for the original Llama models).
-We compare the predictions derived from a multinomial logistic regression using as features embeddings extracted from each of the following: FT-7B, off-the-shelf Llama-2-7B, and CAREER.
-We show that the embeddings from FT-7B have a test-set accuracy of 78\% for predicting the correct SOC group for an occupation, which is somewhat larger than that from off-the-shelf Llama-2-7B and CAREER (76\%).
+We compare the predictions derived from a multinomial logistic regression using as features embeddings extracted from FT-7B and CAREER.
+We show that the embeddings from FT-7B have a test-set accuracy of 82\% for predicting the correct SOC group for an occupation, which is better than CAREER (78\%).

-In a second exercise detailed in Appendix \ref{sec:appendix-GRF}, we characterize the types of transitions in which FT-13B performs better than CAREER for ``mover'' transitions in the test split of the PSID81 dataset by using features of a transition to predict the gap in the test-set difference in log-likelihood between FT-13B and CAREER.
-We find that, relative to the quintile of transitions with the smallest performance gain of FT-13B over CAREER, the quintile of transitions with the highest performance gain has the following characteristics: (i) less likely to be a transition within the same SOC group; (ii) more likely to be a transition between jobs that are different according to skill descriptions given by O*NET; (iii) more likely to have textually different job titles; (iv) and have a larger average transition index (implying the transition probabilities are conditioned on a longer history).